Jegge/OldMoofKit/README.md

 let bike = try await Bike(scanningForBikeMatchingDetails: details)
 ```

-> **Note**: Make sure that you've got the `bleProfile`, the `macAddress` and the `key` correct, otherwise the connection will not be established.
+> **Note**: Make sure that you've got the `bleProfile`, the `macAddress` and the `encryptionKey` correct, otherwise the connection will not be established.
 The other parameters are solely flavour text.

 ### Codable